DiXiT-eu/Digital-Scholarly-EditionsGR-workshop/getting_started.md

 <p>The latest version of Oxygen, v18.1, can be downloaded here:</p>
 https://www.oxygenxml.com/xml_editor/software_archive_editor.html

-[actually, the latest latest version ,  19 , has just been released but we are going to use the previous one ;)]
+[actually, the latest latest version ,  19 , has just been released but we are going to use the previous one :smirk:]

 <p>After downloading, double click the oxygen.dmg disk image to mount it.